 And if they like your books, they’re going to come back and read the rest of them.
 It’s like Stephen King has his fans and they will come and read absolutely anything that he writes, they will come and read it.
 So you have to build up the platform over time, right?

-So, Veena, as an author, as a publisher, what is the number one thing you would recommend to anyone who wants to build a brand online, whether as an author or in any way?
+So, Veena, as an author, and as a publisher, what is the number one thing you would recommend to anyone who wants to build a brand online, whether as an author or in any way?

 Once you become an author, you’re creating a brand, but what is the number one thing you would tell a new author to get started with when they’re writing their book?